Posts

 2021-12-23

 For me, every Monday is updates day.
-I run through all the entries in my Ansible hosts file and install any updates which may need running.
 All machines have OS updates, and the handful which run docker get their containers pulled.
-However, pulling containers merely updates the underlying container OS,…
+However, pulling containers merely updates the underlying container OS, or maybe patch versions of the application (because I do container pinning properly).
+Updating actual versions can be a…

 Storing Ansible Vault password in Bitwarden